 “Whom someone chooses to love should only be a matter for the people involved.
 Extending marriage to anyone who may choose to partake in it, whilst also being respected under the law should be a right, not a privilege.”

 Everyone should be treated equally under the law.
-Love is love.
-Simple as that.
+It’s as simple as that.